Sbozzolo/kuibit/docs/visualize_matplotlib.rst

 Implementation details
 ----------------------

-In :py:mod:`~.visualize`, we embrace duck-typing.
+In :py:mod:`~.visualize_matplotlib`, we embrace duck-typing.
 Ideally, we want to be able to plot what the user wants to plot, taking care of the nuisances.
+This
-This includes: numpy arrays, :py:class:`~.UniformGridData`, :py:class:`~.HierarchicalGridData`, and so on.
+includes: numpy arrays, :py:class:`~.UniformGridData`, :py:class:`~.HierarchicalGridData`, and so on.
 To abstract away the details of how to handle all the different types, we have decorators.
 For example, with the decorator :py:class:`~._preprocess_plot_grid`, we give support to handling all the differnt types to any function that takes ``data`` and and ``coordiantes`` as arguments.
 This can be used for other functions too.

 The methods :py:mod:`~.plot_color` and :py:mod:`~.plot_contourf` call a primitive :py:mod:`~._plot_grid` which implements all the different types of